exinno/app2/docs/quick-start.md

 Once you have installed App2, you need to configure database before you can start building your app.

-1. Before beginning the configuration, ensure that PostgreSQL and Redis are installed and ready to use.

-2. Open the `app2.env` file in your project directory.
+1. Open the `app2.env` file in your project directory.

-3. If you have the connection details for PostgreSQL and Redis, enter them in the app2.env file using the format of a connection string.
+2. If you have the connection details for PostgreSQL and Redis, enter them in the app2.env file using the format of a connection string.
 If not please refer to this [Redis](https://redis.io/docs/getting-started/) / [PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/)

 ```js
 APP2_PG=postgres://username:password@host:port/database
 APP2_REDIS=redis://username:password@host:port
 ```

 4. Start the server in the 'app2' directory using 'yarn start' command and verify that it's running properly.
-If thers's

 ## Building App